 Tauranga City Council is making good progress initiating their disability strategy for the City.
 They have beach mats out at Pilot Bay, The Cenotaph and Cutter’s Cove.
 They also have beach wheelchair rental operating out of the Hisbiscus Surf Club and Papamoa Surf Club.

 Whakatane, like Tauranga is located in the Bay of Plenty.
-They have a beach mat and beach wheelchair available at the Whakatane Surf Life Saving Club on Ohope Beach.
+They have a beach mat available at the Whakatane Surf Life Saving Club on Ohope Beach during the Summer months.

 Wellington has a beach mat at Days Beach, Lower Hutt along with beach wheelchairs.
 You can pick up a Hippocampe Beach Wheelchair with balloon tyres from Freyberg Pool, 139 Oriental Parade, contact details can be found on the Wellington City Council website.
 They also have a ‘free to hire’ service for other mobility devices.